-Letting the gradients of the \texttt{dLQG} be zero, we can then characterize the structure of stationary points.
-Before proceeding further, the following proposition is required, which might be of independent interest. \begin{proposition} Given an observable pair $(C,A)$, define the set of stabilizing observer gains $\mathbb{L}:=\{L\in \mathbb{R}^{n\times d}:\rho(A-LC)<1\}$.
-Suppose $C$ has full row rank and $X \succ 0$, partitioned as~\eqref{eq:Sigma-X-partition}.
-The following algebraic Riccati equation has a unique positive definite solution,
+We now characterize the stationary points of $J(\mK)$ at which the gradient is zero.
+Before presenting the main result, we need to state the following proposition on the solution of the Riccati equation, which might be of independent interest. \begin{proposition} Given an observable pair $(C,A)$, define the set of stabilizing observer gains $\mathbb{L}:=\{L\in \mathbb{R}^{n\times d}:\rho(A-LC)<1\}$.
+Suppose $C$ has full row rank and $X \succ 0$ is partitioned as in \eqref{eq:Sigma-X-partition}.
+The following algebraic Riccati equation of $\hat{\Sigma}$ has a unique positive definite solution,

 where